 We are a Florida-based law firm that has won precedent-setting trials across the country.

-The Florida law firm of Kurzban Kurzban Tetzeli & Pratt, P.A., focuses on all types of immigration law and immigration defense issues.
-Our lead immigration attorney, Ira Kurzban, wrote Kurzban’s Immigration Law Sourcebook, which has been widely cited by legal peers, judges and federal officials as an authoritative book on all aspects of immigration law.
+The Florida law firm of Kurzban Kurzban Tetzeli & Pratt, focuses on all types of immigration law and immigration defense issues.
+Our lead immigration attorney, Ira Kurzban, wrote Kurzban’s Immigration Law Sourcebook, which has been widely cited by legal peers, judges, and federal officials as an authoritative book on all aspects of immigration law.

-A founding partner of Kurzban Kurzban Tetzeli & Pratt, P.A., Ira J. Kurzban has more than 30 years of experience in immigration and naturalization law.
+A founding partner of Kurzban Kurzban Tetzeli & Pratt, Ira J. Kurzban has more than 30 years of experience in immigration and naturalization law.
 He has litigated more than 50 immigration cases — including victories that changed the law for all immigrants — and is knowledgeable and accomplished in deportation (removal) law.
-Mr. Kurzban and equity partner John P. Pratt are certified by The Florida Bar as experts in immigration law.
-In addition, equity partner Helena Tetzeli has lectured and written articles on immigration for The Florida Bar and is likewise recognized as one of the top immigration lawyers in the country.
+Mr. Kurzban and equity partner John P. Pratt are certified by The Florida Bar as practitioners in immigration law.
+In addition, equity partner Helena Tetzeli has lectured extensively and written articles on immigration for The Florida Bar and is likewise recognized as one of the top immigration attorneys in the country.

-Call us at (786) 788-8557 to arrange your initial consultation with an attorney about any immigration-related issue.
+Call us at (786) 788-8557 to arrange your initial consultation with an immigration attorney about any immigration-related issue.

 -